 A home-from-home B&B, this small guesthouse provides a cosy and authentic experience.
 The hostess, Janet, heralds from the USA but has lived in Tangier for many years.
 Her local knowledge and willingness to advise on visits and pastimes proves invaluable for a stay in the city.
 The rooms are on the small side but very comfortable, decorated in typical Moroccan style with tadalakt (polished plaster walls), Moroccan tiles and locally woven soft furnishings.
-This very affordable option guarantees an intimate and authentic experience but book early, as there are only four rooms.
+This very affordable option guarantees an intimate and authentic boutique hotel experience but book early, as there are only four rooms.

 Address: 62 Rue Cheikh Mohammed Ben Seddik, Medina, Tanger, Morocco; 00 212 (0) 676 930133